Dannydough/osTicket-Prerequisites-and-Installation/README.md

 1.)
 Begin by creating a virtual machine by visiting <a href="https://portal.azure.com/">Azure Portal</a>.
 Configure the virtual machine with Windows 10 Pro, version 22H2.
 Ensure the setup includes at least 2 vCPUs and 16 GB of memory.

 2.)
-Once you have created your virtual machine you will want to connect to it by using the public ip address the vm is setup with.
-You will connect using the remote desktop connection app.
+After creating your virtual machine, connect to it using its assigned public IP address.
+Use the Remote Desktop Connection app to establish the connection.

 </p>
 <br />